-Whether you’re looking to build a profile as an influencer, a charity or a business, diving into social media can be pretty intimidating.
-One thing’s for sure, social media doesn’t stand still, so you’ve got commit to keeping up with your profiles.
+Whether you’re looking to build a profile as an influencer, a charity, or a business, diving into social media can be pretty intimidating.
+One thing’s for sure, social media doesn’t stand still, so you’ve got to commit to keeping up with your profiles.

 We were all new to social media once, but the competition can be strong if you’re just joining the party.
 We take a look at eCommerce websites, and how online shops can take advantage of social media.

 We’re very visual creatures, so when it comes to an online shop, a product’s description and photos are important.
 You wouldn’t buy clothes online without knowing what you’re getting, would you?
 It’s the same whatever you’re selling.
 After all, you need to really sell it to your customers.

 As online shoppers, we’re also pretty impatient, so you’ve got to capture your audience’s attention and make sure the information is there quickly and concisely.

 If you’re setting up shop and social at the same time…

 Take the time to look at what your competitors are doing, the type of photography they have, the language they use in their copy and their selling process.
 If you’re selling a high-spec flat screen TV, the details are more important than ever for your customers.

 Whereas if vintage clothing is more your bag, it’s time to style up your photography to suit your product.
 If you’ve already got your descriptions and titles nailed on your shop itself, it shouldn’t be so bad setting up your social profiles.
 Be sure to keep the language and style consistent across the board.

 Before throwing yourself in at the deep end and setting up accounts for every profile under the sun, invest some time in finding out where your target audience hangs out.
 It’s wise to not spread yourself too thinly – It’s better to be proactive on a couple of accounts rather than inactive on five.